 There are plenty of rumours about how we came to be, and how we got the funds for this venture, but the truth is simple.
 Back in 2013 Dutch put together a business plan and showed it to a small group of Bike-riding would-be investors who he hoped might be willing to put some seed money into this unlikely dream.
 The seed money grew into a small fund that helped find the location in Shoreditch, and from there 31 separate investors came together to form a group of petrolhead founders, providing skills, contacts and capital to launch the club.
 Almost all are dedicated bikers.
 All are passionate about automotive culture.
 After a 18 months of hard graft, it all came together.

 We are now the largest independent motorcycle blog in the world, with the largest social media presence.
 We run three huge shows a year and plan to increase this number to five.
-In May 2017, 14,000 people visited our London show at Tobacco Dock.
+In May 2017, 14,000 people visited our London show at Tobacco Dock and we expect a bigger and better show in 2018 on 25/26/27 May.

 We sponsor and support other events and work as a close cooperative with other biking groups, clubs and businesses, supporting builders, riders and especially welcoming new people interested in getting on a bike.
 We also all ride every day, and many of us race, ride on trackdays, off-road, or have ridden some truly massive trans-continental trips.